rcghpge/aoc-proofing-repo/README.md

 - My own implementations, approaches, and solutions in AoC.
 - Concepts, implementations, and approaches influenced by and from resources and discussions from the AoC community and online sources.

-The focus of this repository is on developing, testing, and refining problem-solving strategies.
+The focus of this repository is on developing, testing, and refining skills in problem-solving strategies for applications in various domains.
 The intent is to support anyone interested in improving their programming and coding skills as well as for collaboration in the AoC community and larger tech community as a whole.

 Feel free to explore, learn, and contribute!
 Feedback and suggestions are welcome to make this resource more beneficial for everyone.